rohan-deshpande/trux/docs/usage/optimism-vs-pessimism.md

 In this case, if the request fails, `character` will be restored to its previous state and will in turn revert `#app` back to displaying `Frodo`.

 On the other hand, the pessimistic change will first attempt to send the request to the API and only broadcast the change when the request is successful.

-It will also catch the error if the request fails, preventing `#app` from getting the new `innerHTML`.
+Since `update` always returns a `Promise` you are free to chain `then` or `catch` methods off it to do custom success or error handling when needed.